• Skip to main content

 Southern-Style Fresh Peach Pie is delicious served with a scoop of vanilla ice cream.

-To make a peach pie with frozen peaches, simply substitute 6 cups or 2 pounds of frozen peach slices for the fresh peaches.
+To make a peach pie with frozen peaches, substitute 6 cups or 2 pounds of frozen peach slices for the fresh peaches.

 Nutrition